caoruicn1/My-Notes/FRM/Stigum Money Market.md

 - Bonds are issued through auctions in which yields are bid
 - Typically, interest on bonds is paid to the holder semiannually on the coupon dates

-- **Bond**: Bonds are typically issued by the federal govern- ment, municipalities, or corporations as a way of raising money
+- **Bond**: Bonds are typically issued by the federal government, municipalities, or corporations as a way of raising money
 - **Bill**: A bond with a maturity, or life, of less than one year is called a bill

 - **Yield**